KPIs for SMEs

 This course will enable you to:

-- Establish the framework and the tools you need for performance analysis and management
+- Establish the framework and the tools you need for managing performance in SMEs

 - Understand the most important KPIs for customer performance and employee performance

-- Be confident about KPIs to measure financial performance
+- Be confident about KPIs to measure SME financial performance

 - Whittle down your KPIs to the ones that really matter